Mazahir Afandiyev: Life

 Mazahir Afandiyev was born on February 1, 1976, in the Agdash region.
 In 1982 he started the first grade of the secondary school No. 4 named after M. Gorky in the Agdash region, and in 1992 he graduated from this school with honors.
 During his studies in secondary school, he was the chairman of the All-Union Youth Organization (KOMSOMOL) school support and was awarded the title of champion of the zonal Olympiad in history.
 In 1994 he enrolled in full-time education in the school of State and Municipal Administration of the Baku State Institute of Goods and Trade.
-In 1996, he was transferred to the AAcademy of Public Administration Under the President of the Republic of Azerbaijan and continued his studies in the same specialty.
+In 1996, he was transferred to the Academy of Public Administration Under the President of the Republic of Azerbaijan and continued his studies in the same specialty.
 He graduated from the same institute in 1999 with a degree in State and Municipal Administration.

-In 1999, he was admitted to the Academy of Public Administration under the President of the Republic of Azerbaijan to obtain a master degree in Organization and Management of Education, and in 2001 he graduated with honors.
+In 1999, he was admitted to the Academy of Public Administration under the President of the Republic of Azerbaijan to obtain a master's degree in Organization and Management of Education, and in 2001 he graduated with honors.
 He also attended management courses at the University of Cambridge in the UK in 2007 He is a Ph.D. in Sustainable Development Management at the Academy of Public Administration under the President of the Republic of Azerbaijan and teaches at the Academy of Master's Degree on Sustainable Development in Regions.
 He served in the army on January 7, 1998, and after his release, he held various positions in the divisions of the UN Office in Azerbaijan from 1999 to 2019.